mediafreakch/i18n-poc/README.md

 2. do `npm install`
 3. run `npm run package`

+Then open `index.html` in your browser and see the result.

+Change the `index.html` file and include another locale from the dist directory (example `dist/fr.js`).

 # How it works

 1. `npm run package` will browserify your internal modules (located at `/src/node_modules`) and run `utility.js`.
 The latter will collect all locales for DE and FR separately and bundle them into a file each.
 They'll be exposed as a `window` global.